nwplus/HealthX-logistics-package/Templates/info_rsvp.md

 Hey, you made it! 🎉

-healthX will be happening from [start time and date] to [end time and date] at [location].
-In order to secure your spot, please **accept or decline by [deadline date and time] here: [healthX rsvp form link].** If plans ever change, the Google forms is editable (through a link sent to your email after submission).
+HealthX will be happening from [start time and date] to [end time and date] at [location].
+In order to secure your spot, please **accept or decline by [deadline date and time] here: [HealthX rsvp form link].** If plans ever change, the Google Forms is editable (through a link sent to your email after submission).
 Should you be coming late, please tell us your estimated time of arrival through the form.

 If you applied for a travel grant, you will be receiving a separate email regarding your application status soon.
-If you have any questions regarding travel grants, please contact [healthX coordinator name and email]
+If you have any questions regarding travel grants, please contact [HealthX coordinator name and email]

-We hope to see you at healthX!
+We hope to see you at HealthX!

-The healthX Team
+The HealthX Team

 ### Hacker Info Email